So you've heard the arguments, weighed out the challenges and benefits, and decided you're all in. You're going keto.

 - Cream cheese

 - Chicken broth or bouillon cubes with at least 1 gram sodium

-"Chicken broth is absolutely critical on this diet as a way to ensure you are getting enough sodium," Wittrock explains.
+"Chicken broth is absolutely critical on this diet as a way to ensure you're getting enough sodium," Wittrock explains.
 "Any time a client calls me and feels bad, I immediately tell them to drink a cup of chicken broth, and their symptoms usually go away."

 Having some super-fatty treats to help you hit your ambitious macros is also a must.
 Luckily, many people have already gone where you're going and have come up with some tricks to make the transition to ketosis easier for you.

-"There are a lot of "fat bomb" recipes you can find on the Internet," Wittrock says.
-"These are very good at satisfying your sweet tooth, and a great way to increase fat consumption without going over on protein.
+"You can find a lot of "fat bomb" recipes on the Internet," Wittrock says.
+"These are very good at satisfying your sweet tooth, and are a great way to increase fat consumption without going over on protein.
 Also, I'm a huge fan of salted pumpkin seeds and salted sunflower seed kernels.
 Believe it or not, pork rinds are also a very good keto snack."

 Keto Diet Meal Plan for Beginners

-This is an easy way to make a tasty meal and clear out the fridge.
+This is an easy way to make a tasty, keto-friendly meal—and clear out the fridge.
 The more variety in the ingredients, the better!
 Macros will vary on this one depending on the protein and veggies you use.